Brent Primus Bio

 Early Life and Background

-Brent Primus was born and raised in Eugene, Oregon, USA.
-He attended Sheldon High School, where he played soccer and contributed to the team tying for the co-state title.
-Primus began training in Brazilian Jiu-Jitsu and earned his black belt in just six years, a testament to his dedication and skill development.
+Brent Primus was born on April 12, 1985, in Eugene, Oregon, and was raised in the same city.
+He attended Sheldon High School, where he played soccer and helped his team tie South Eugene High School for the co-state title.
+After high school, he began training in Brazilian jiu-jitsu and earned his black belt in only six years, an unusually fast rise that signaled his natural talent for grappling.

 Path to MMA